Roggebroodje/PortfolioRogierHetem/index.md

 ## Welcome to Rogier Hetem's portfolio

 ## [Project 1: Finding our best odds](https://github.com/Roggebroodje/betting_on_boxing_matches)
-#### Let’s find the best betting odds for every upcoming boxing match.
+#### Let’s find the best betting odds for every upcoming boxing match
 Many betting websites offer the thrill to bet on your favourite boxer, claiming they provide the best betting odds.
 But only one can be the best.
 This [web scraping project](https://github.com/Roggebroodje/betting_on_boxing_matches) collects betting information about boxing matches, from 4 major websites.
 It joins corresponding matches, compares the betting odds and selects the highest odds per match.
-Returning this information in a simple and neat table.
+Finally returning all this information in a simple and neat table.
 So that you know where you should place your next bet.

-I used selenium and bs4 to scrape the desired information from the different websites.
-Using selfmade functions I paired the corresponding boxing events from the different websites.
-Then comparing the different odds and selecting the highest per boxing event, per outcome ('boxer 1' wins or 'boxer 2' wins).
-A table is returned displaying all the upcoming boxing events with the highest odds for that event joined with their respected website.
-See below for the first 5 rows of this outcome table. <br>

-The main packages I used were: bs4, selenium and pandas.
-I used the following four websites: [www.bwin.com](www.bwin.com), [www.jacks.nl](www.jacks.nl), [www.bet365.nl](www.bet365.nl) and [www.wallacebet.com](www.wallacebet.com). <br>
+All of this is done using the _Python_ programming language and some of its powerful packages, such as BeautifulSoup4, Selenium, Pandas and a few others.
+You can find the code on my github page by clicking the project link above.

 #### First 5 rows from the outcome table: